Securing Foundations at Year 7

 - develop an understanding of pedagogic approaches consistent with teaching for mastery

-- develop an understanding of the KS1 and KS2 curriculum content
+- develop an understanding of the KS1 and KS2 curriculum content, with a particular emphasis on key concepts

 - share their knowledge and understanding with appropriate members of their department.